rbroderi/naay/docs/api.md

 - `USING_PURE_PYTHON` is `True` when the fallback parser is active (native module missing).
 - `loads`/`dumps` delegate to the native Rust extension when available; otherwise they use the pure-Python implementation located in `src/_naay_pure/parser.py`.

-### mkdocstrings hook

-You can still rely on mkdocstrings to render detailed docstrings for the module:

-::: naay

 ## Rust Core Highlights

 The Rust crate `naay-core` underpins both the native extension and the documentation’s feature set: